 Access to this database is free of charge.

-Gazettes published since 1960 can be consulted on the Official State Gazette’s website.
+All gazettes published since 1960 can be consulted on the Official State Gazette website.

-There is a search engine for searching legislation and announcements, together with databases of Constitutional Case‑ Law since 1980, Case‑Law of the Abogacía del Estado (State lawyers) (reports and rulings since 1997) and of the Council of State.
-Finally, it offers alerting services for legislative notifications, public announcements and information consultations and documentation.
+The website includes a search engine for legislation and announcements, together with databases of constitutional case-law (from 1980 onwards), reports and opinions of the State Legal Service (Abogacía del Estado) (from 1997 onwards) and opinions of the Council of State.
+It also includes the recast versions containing the main amendments made to the legislation.
+Finally, it offers an alert service covering legislative notifications, public announcements and consultation of information and documentation.

 The national language version of this page is maintained by the respective Member State.
 The translations have been done by the European Commission service.
 Possible changes introduced in the original by the competent national authority may not be yet reflected in the translations.
 The European Commission accepts no responsibility or liability whatsoever with regard to any information or data contained or referred to in this document.
 Please refer to the legal notice to see copyright rules for the Member State responsible for this page.